 **To begin, place the Center of your left foot on the center board of the lane which is approximately the 20th board or 5th DOT counting them from right to left (left to right for the left handed bowler).
 Now facing the pins and without your ball, bend your knees slightly.
 Walk this "Five-Step Approach" with a good push away on the fourth step to get a little speed, and then a slide on the last step.
 Stop at the foul line but do NOT go over it.
 (In league play, going over the foul line would result in a foul and the pins you may have knocked down will NOT be counted).
 If you go over the foul line, just step back a little on the next try.
 Repeat this several times so you can get the "" of how the timing will be with your footwork and arm swing.

 **Again, pretending to hold your ball, rest your elbow on your right hip (so you don't have to feel all the weight of the ball once you are using the real ball) and swing your arm very slightly out to the right side to allow for BODY CLEARANCE when the ball comes down next to you as your arm comes down and into the swing (the Downswing).
-Get in the habit of holding it the same way distance out each time for consistency.
+Get in the habit of holding it the same way and distance out each time for consistency.
 You don't want to have it close to your body one time and then a little farther out the next.
 CONSISTENCY is the key in getting a high average!!
-You can also support some of the weight of the bowling ball with your left hand under it if you prefer.
+You can also support some of the weight of the bowling ball with your left hand under it if needed.

 **Bend your knees slightly and keep them in that position throughout all of your steps, and try to walk as straight as possible.

 STEPS: This will be for a five step approach.